What are T Levels - and how will they help my teen go to university or get a job?

 72 - Pass - D or E grade on the core (equivalent to DDD at A level)

 T Levels broaden the study choices for 16 years olds.
 They can offer a clear path to employment although, should your teen start the course and realise that industry or specialism it is not for them, there are still plenty of options for them to continue higher education or get work in a different industry once the T Level is complete.
-They are ideal for students who enjoy learning through practical experience and real-life situations.
+T Levels are ideal for students who enjoy learning through practical experience and real-life situations.

 Qualifications needed to take T Levels